HughP/MLKA/ReferencesAndLinks.md

 _These are refences and links about text input methods and digital writing.
 Included are links to technical discussions, technical specification, computer utilites for monitoring and evaluating text input, and descriptions about text input methods._

 ##Idology
+_This section is for links to resources which discuss the reasons that a keyboard layout is aranged the way it is._
 * Michael Capewell Alternate Keyboard Layouts http://www.michaelcapewell.com/projects/index.htm ; http://www.michaelcapewell.com/projects/keyboard/index.htm
 * [Editorial: Moving from QWERTY to QWERTZ on short notice](http://www.neowin.net/news/editorial-moving-from-qwerty-to-qwertz-on-short-notice)
 * [Discussion on Ukelele forum](https://groups.google.com/forum/#!msg/ukelele-users/DQnnVANOF0c/Fvwf-UMBg_AJ)